dotmpe/script-mpe/projectdir.rst

   - metadata file listing prefixes repo/remotes etc.
 Prefix
   - A directory below a Projectdir with package metadata files and/or SCM dirs.
+Workspace
+  - Per-host/context and/or nested Workdirs (ie. home, projectdir, public-html,
+    user-conf), or instances or unique basedir (local volumes, remote mounts, synced dirs).
+Contexts as in levels, modes of user access.
+Current (working) dir [CWD]
+  - From where a script is run, relative to some workspace.
 Target
   - a specification of a command run on a prefix.
 Cruft